-Federal judge blocks Alabama’s tough abortion law
+Federal judge blocks Alabama’s strict abortion ban

 None of the state bans has taken effect.
 Some have already been blocked, and elsewhere courts are considering requests to put them on hold while legal challenges play out.

-Both sides had anticipated the Alabama law would be blocked by a federal judge since it defies current Supreme Court precedent.
+“This is not only a victory for the people of Alabama — it’s a victory for the entire nation.
+We said it from the start: this ban is blatantly unconstitutional and we will fight it every step of the way,” said Staci Fox, president and CEO of Planned Parenthood Southeast.
+Planned Parenthood was one of the groups that sued to block the law.

-“As expected, the court has blocked the law and it will not go into effect,” said Randall Marshall, executive director of the American Civil Liberties Union of Alabama.
+Randall Marshall, executive director of the American Civil Liberties Union of Alabama said the decision was expected.

 “Abortion remains legal in Alabama.
 The state’s repeated attempts to push abortion out of reach by enacting unconstitutional laws restricting abortions has already cost taxpayers nearly 2 ½ million dollars,” Marshall said.
 “This ill-advised law will cost taxpayers more money.”

 Supporters of the Alabama law have also said they anticipated the action but hope to eventually convince the U.S. Supreme Court to roll back abortion rights.
-The Alabama attorney general’s office did not immediately return an email seeking comment.
+Alabama Republican Rep. Terri Collins, who sponsored the ban, said the ruling “is merely the first of many steps on that legal journey.”

-In an earlier court filing, a state attorney wrote that a federal judge is “for now” bound by Supreme Court rulings supporting abortion rights, but that Alabama hopes to eventually overturn those “tragically wrong decisions.”
+“As we have stated before, the state’s objective is to advance our case to the U.S. Supreme Court where we intend to submit evidence that supports our argument that Roe and Casey were wrongly decided and that the Constitution does not prohibit states from protecting unborn children from abortion,” Alabama Attorney General Steve Marshall said in statement.

-“Our law was designed to overturn Roe v.
-Wade at the Supreme Court level, and today’s ruling is merely the first of many steps on that legal journey,” said Alabama Republican Rep. Terri Collins, who sponsored the ban.
-“I remain confident that our mission will be successful and appreciate the support of millions of citizens who support our effort to preserve unborn life.”
+In a measured statement, Alabama Gov. Kay Ivey said the ban reflects Alabamians beliefs, but that she also supports the “rule of law.”